rotki/docs/faq.md

 ```

 Then, from the response, understand which asset it is, recreate it, and merge it with the old identifier following the merging process outlined [here](/usage-guides/assets#merging-two-assets)

+### PnL report generation gets stuck

+There are some known reasons why PnL report generation gets stuck:

+1. If you have a Binance API key registered, please check these notes about [Binance API key rate limiting](/usage-guides/api-keys.md#market-pairs-required)

+If your PnL report is stuck for a different reason, contact us in [Discord](https://discord.rotki.com)